 Lumbar Cervical Epidurals Procedure

 Lumbar and cervical epidural steroid injections are performed in the office using our state of the art equipment.
 A technician will start an intravenous line in your arm that will allow the administration of sedation medication directly into the blood stream.
 Through this line, we will give you medications that will help you relax but not put you to sleep.
 Once you are comfortable, you will be positioned on your left side and the appropriate area will be exposed.
-You will likely need to remove your shirt for cervical injections and your pants and shirt for lumbar injections.
+You will be provided with a clean medical gown to change into for the procedure, You will likely need to remove your shirt for cervical injections and your pants and shirt for lumbar injections.
 A local anesthetic will be administered into the skin over the problem area, and the needle will be carefully inserted between the spinous processes toward the target site.

 The doctor will use special moving x-rays called fluoroscopy to guide the catheter tip to the correct location.
 For lumbar epidurals, the injection is usually placed between L1 and L5.
 For cervical epidurals, the needle is placed either between C6 and C7 or C7 and T1.
 Once the needle is in the proper place, contrast fluid will be injected to double check the placement.
 After confirmation, the mixture of steroids and anesthetic will be slowly injected.
 You may feel some pressure at this point, but it should not be painful.
 The needle is then removed, and you are allowed to recover.